LukeMcHugh12QPR/LukeMcHugh12/2017-12-05-Copy-of-blog-post-3.md

   </tr>
   <tr>
     <td>Questioning?</td>
-    <td>I questioned what i needed to do to change the function of the aliens.</td>
+    <td>I questioned what I needed to do to change the function of the aliens.</td>
   </tr>
   <tr>
     <td>Independence</td>